CSaldajeno/cse15l-lab-reports/index.md

 ![Image2](ls_direct.png)
 * The working directory is `/home/lecture1`
-* lecture1 is already in the working directory of `ls`. `ls` is used to list information about files or directories, and since there's no file of the same name under `lecture1`, `ls` doesn't identify it as another file/directory.
+* `messages` is an existing subdirectory of lecture1, so running `ls messages` lists the content, which, in this case, are text files, in `messages`.
-* The output is an error, since `lecture1` is already part of the working directory and there's no file of the same name under `lecture1`
+* The output is not an error

 ![Image3](ls_file.png)
 * The working directory is `/home/lecture1`